asyncapi/website/pages/blog/governance-motivation.md

 If you own a project, you created it.
 It means you are its committer.

-Do you see where I'm getting?
+Do you see where We're getting?

 Yes, it means that once you donate the project to the AsyncAPI Initiative, you do not only stay there as a committer but also become a voting member.